shantanuj/shantanuj.github.io/_pages/about.md

 At A*STAR, I specifically work on -- i) developing a **commonsense knowledge resource** for machine reading applications, and ii) **integrating cognitive phenomena in computer vision** models to make them more effective for scene understanding tasks.

-Please have a look at the [Publications](/publications/) section to know more about the work I've done along with my wonderful collaborators.
+To know more about my work, please have a look at the [Publications](/publications/) section.
 In case you would like to collaborate or have any questions/suggestions, please drop me an email.